- 1 606.1.1 Types of Guardrail

 Crashworthy End Terminals and Crash Cushions

-While crashworthy end terminals do not need to have an offset at the end, a flare is recommended so that the end piece does not protrude into the shoulder.
+While crashworthy end terminals do not require an offset at the end, a flare is recommended so the end piece does not protrude into the shoulder.
 These terminals may have a 2 ft. offset to the first post.
 Four feet of widening is needed at the end posts to properly anchor the system.
 When widening includes an embankment, fill material will be necessary for optimum terminal performance.
 (See Standard Plan 606.30 for widening details.)
 When the entire barrier run is located farther than 12 ft. beyond the shoulder break point and the slopes are greater than 1V:10H (10:1) and 1V:6H (6:1) or flatter, additional embankment at the terminal is not needed.
-Crashworthy end terminals located within 10 ft. of the edgeline will be marked with a Type 3 Modified Object Marker.
+Crashworthy end terminals located within 10 ft. of the edgeline will be delineated with a Type 3 Modified Object Marker.

 |Additional information on crashworthy end terminals and internet links to approved terminals|